zhenisduissekov/http-3rdparty-task-service/README.md

 ```
     go run main.go --port :4000
 ```
-if the project was more complicated, then I would use a Makefile to run the project and move main.go to ./cmd folder
+if the project was more complicated, then I would use a Makefile to run the project and move main.go to ./cmd folder to run it like go run ./cmd/main.go

 * run tests
 ```